RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 - $R^*$: ground-truth rotation.
 - $\theta$: predefined threshold.

-So this filtering excludes pose pairs in which the better pair is too far rotated from the ground truth, because in those pairs, both pose estimates are "bad".
-They are more likely to introduce noise to training.
+This filtering excludes pose pairs in which the better pose is still too far rotated from ground truth, because in those pairs both estimates are "bad."
+They are more likely to introduce noise during training.

 ### 8-3 Summary of Loss Calculation